 The resulting album, Night Network, was recorded at Studio 606 and whilst there the band realised that taking a DIY approach to their career was the best direction and is reflected in the work.
 This is the first album to be entirely self-produced by the band.
 Engineered by James Brown (Foo Fighters, Arctic Monkeys) and mixed by frequent Cribs collaborator John O'Mahony.

-Please note: Blood Records is a pre-ordering platform, the estimated release date for this record is November 13th 2020.
+Please note: Blood Records is a pre-ordering platform, the estimated release date for this record is November 20th 2020.
+All images for illustrative purposes, final product may differ.

 - Running Into You